 While trauma-informed and victim-centered resources exist for those who have been harmed by child trafficking, these resources won't reach all the survivors unless the public is alerted to various forms of trafficking.
 Progress on this issue has been made through the Trafficking Victims Protection Act, a UNICEF USA-supported law that was first passed in Congress in 2000 and has since been reauthorized multiple times.
 The most recent reauthorization puts emphasis on the exploitation of the victim and has no requirements regarding the victim’s movement from one place to another.
 UNICEF USA’s support of this legislation is based on the conviction that all children have the right to grow up in a safe and healthy family environment, free from violence, exploitation and abuse.

 All children have the right to grow up in a safe and healthy family environment, free from violence, exploitation and abuse

 As we continue to move forward in our examination and prevention of human trafficking, there must be a greater awareness of all the environments and contexts in which it takes place.
 In creating a public consciousness, it is important to consider that trafficking happens not only in low-income or middle-income countries, but also among the wealthy and powerful in the United States.
 Considering the full scope of human trafficking will open new options for prevention, response and support.

-The top priority in UNICEF’s End Trafficking initiative is strengthening child protection systems and promoting positive social norms in all contexts — development and emergency — to prevent and respond to violence, exploitation and abuse directed at children.
+Combatting child trafficking requires the strengthening of child protection systems and the promotion of positive social norms in all contexts — development and emergency — to prevent and respond to violence, exploitation and abuse directed at children.

 You can be part of the solution.
 Take Action today in the following ways: